tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

     - base ARV estimate on good data (talk to a local real estate agent for comps)
     - consider challenging the appraisal for refinance if it is low.
 Provide the appraisal proofs on the rehab works (before after pictures), list all of the rehab works for the appraiser
   - Before refinancing a property, make sure to talk with several lenders to determine their seasoning requirements, and be prepared to account for the time between when you buy and refinance a property.
-    - when you BRRRR a small multifamily property, traditional residential lenders typically require a period of time between when you guy the property and when you refinance it.
+    - when you BRRRR a small multifamily property, traditional residential lenders typically require a period of time between when you buy the property and when you refinance it.
 This period of time is known as seasoning and can affect your math, so it's important to understand how seasoning works and factor it into your plans.
 Seasoning is typically six months long but can be as long as twelve months for some lenders.
 This means you may have to continue paying the higher rates on whatever short-term financing you used for the first six to twelve months, which can affect cash flow in the first year.

 - The BRRRR method entails buying a property with short-term money, rehabbing it, and renting it.
 Repeat the process as you build your portfolio.